Technical Solutions Architect (2021 - present)

 Summary: Wurl provides various services for streaming TV platforms and content publishers.
-I work on projects in a few different areas, including channel launch automation and the video delivery pipeline.
-I mostly write code in Python, and use a number of AWS services, particularly MediaLive, Lambda, MediaTailor, and S3.
+I work on projects in a few different areas, particularly the video delivery pipeline and automation.

 Technical Leader I (2017 - 2019)

 Summary: After Cisco acquired Observable Networks, I became the lead engineer for a team of 10 software developers and advanced support engineers working on all aspects of Stealthwatch Cloud, Security Analytics and Logging, and related services.

 Designed and implemented large-scale data processing pipelines (primarily in AWS) for network security monitoring applications (primarily written in Python)

 Developed integrations with AWS, Azure, GCP, Kubernetes, and various Cisco products

 Worked with product management and sales teams to scope business requirements and develop product roadmaps